Is it OK to take HIV treatment during pregnancy?

-The drug recommendations for women who have been diagnosed later on in their pregnancy are slightly different, and in this case you'll be advised by your doctor.
+The drug recommendations for women who have been diagnosed later on in their pregnancy are slightly different from what’s usually recommended.

-Research and experience suggest that anti-HIV drugs are safe to use in pregnancy.
+Research suggests that anti-HIV drugs are safe to use in pregnancy.

 There may be a slightly increased risk of giving birth prematurely or having a low birth-weight baby.
 However, other research suggests antiretrovirals don’t contribute to premature births.